Introduction

 Quick Safety Note (Read This First)

 Shower door glass is heavy, edges can be sharp, and tempered glass can shatter if stressed at the corners.
+Learn why in 5 Facts About Cutting Tempered Glass (And What to Do Instead).
 If the door panel is large, always use two people.
+For glass handling safety standards, the U.S. Consumer Product Safety Commission provides guidelines on safe glazing in bathroom enclosures.

 What You’ll Need